 Sarah Sanders takes a shot

-White House press secretary Sarah Sanders said that it is “always appropriate for the President of the United States to defend our flag, to defend the national anthem and to defend the men and women who fought and died to defend it.”
+White House press secretary Sarah Sanders defending Trump’s comments on the NFL and its players, saying it’s “always appropriate for the President of the United States to defend our flag, to defend the national anthem and to defend the men and women who fought and died to defend it.”

-Sanders was asked multiple times about Trump’s attack on the NFL during a press briefing and suggested that athletes should protest “the [police] officers on the field who are protecting them instead of the American flag.”
+Sanders also suggested athletes protest “the [police] officers on the field who are protecting them instead of the American flag.”

 Race versus respect

 Trump said that his issue with athletes’ protests was about “respect” for the U.S. and not race.